 - The motorcycle manufacturer was blamed for the tragedy together with another motorist (in the case that the accident was caused by defective bike parts, i.e. becoming a product liability case)

-- A thorough investigation of the accident and the party at fault can yield data that proves the other party was negligent in a wrongful death or product liability claim.
+- A thorough investigation of the accident and the party at fault can yield data that prove the other party was negligent in a wrongful death or product liability claim.

 Understanding Personal Injury Claims Following Motorcycle Accidents